Recursion relation for instanton counting for $SU(2)$ ${\cal N}=2$ SYM in NS limit of $\Omega$ background: Introduction

 This article is organized as follows: section \ref{review} we review few known things connected to instanton counting and the A-cycle period to make clear the notations we used.
 In section \ref{PureSYM} we give our recursion relation for pure SYM.
 A numerical approach is presented in subsections \ref{FB}, \ref{monmat} which is applied to investigate the A-cycle in $SU(2)$ SYM.
 This numerical method was previously used in \cite{Zamolodchikov:2000unpb} to investigate the Floquet exponent in the context of Ordinary Differential Equation/Integrable Model (ODE/IM) correspondence \cite{Dorey:1998pt,Bazhanov:1998wj}\footnote{For a nice review on ODE/IM correspondence see \cite{Dorey:2007zx}.}and also for $SU(3)$ pure SYM \cite{Fioravanti:2019awr}.
 We show that results obtained by this numerical method are consistent with our recursion relation.
-In addition we numerically checked Alexei Zamolodchikovs conjecture about asymptotic behavior of Floquet exponent \cite{Zamolodchikov:2000unpb,Zamolodchikov:2000kt}.
-Section \ref{rec_hypers} we extend previous results to the case with hypermultiplets.
+In addition we derive an analytic formula for $a(q)$ valid in large $q$ limit.
+The latter is achieved with the help of a conjecture about the Floquet exponent of Mathieu equation \cite{Zamolodchikov:2000unpb,Zamolodchikov:2000kt}.
+We end section \ref{PureSYM} by checking the asymptotic formula for $a(q)$ numerically.
+In section \ref{rec_hypers} we extend previous results to the case with hypermultiplets.
 Equation (\ref{recrel}) expresses our recursion relation for arbitrary number of hypermultiplets.
 Using our new recursive method in final section \ref{CFT} we compute the heavy conformal block as a series in cross ratio of insertion points.